 Birds are driven out of game crop and established towering macracapa wind break.
-Guns are positioned in limestone sink holes.
+Guns are positioned far below amidst towering limestone outcrops.

 Set above the homestead amongst old Douglas firs and natives, the birds are driven across and down the hill towards the river.

-The pheasants are driven off a high bank out of game crop back to an Arboretum containing the Park pen.
+The pheasants are driven off a high bank out of game crop back to an Arboretum containing the Release pen.
 These birds will be particularly challenging even for the most experienced shots.

 Tel (03) 612 9960